 3. Minnesota State University Moorhead

 The Paralegal program at Minnesota State University Moorhead offers a bachelor’s of science in paralegal studies with a choice of emphasis in transactions or litigation.
-The program is approved by the American Bar Association (ABA) and is one of only five programs approved in the Minnesota, North Dakota and South Dakota areas.
-Students learn in both the classroom and in real-life settings through required internships and volunteer services and classes that include learning how to research and write legal documents, understand legal ethics, and gaining an understanding of areas of law such as wills, probate, real estate, and more.
+The program is approved by the American Bar Association (ABA) and is one of only five programs approved in the Minnesota, North Dakota, and South Dakota areas.
+Students learn in both the classroom and in real-life settings through required internships and volunteer services and classes that include learning how to research and write legal documents, understand legal ethics, and gain an understanding of areas of law such as wills, probate, real estate, and more.

 Minnesota State University Moorhead (MSUM) is part of the public university system and offers 76 undergraduate majors and 14 graduate degree programs.
 The school features 14 programs that are certified by their respective national accreditation bodies.
 MSUM offers students the opportunity to take classes at collaborating schools and earn credits that apply to a degree issued by MSUM.
 The school’s athletic teams are known as the Dragons and participate in NCAA Division II in the Northern Sun Intercollegiate Conference.